bkgrnd/cropmate/README.md

-- Variable camera yaw and pitch
+- Variable camera yaw and pitch (if you dont have a squeaky mousemat)
-- Customisable movement keys
+- Macros for pretty much every crop you could wish for
 - Made by a total dumbass (not really a feature but i ran out of ideas)

+TODO:
+rewarp
+gui to select macro modes
+wart macro
+carrot macro
+potato macro
+wheat macro
+~~rose/sunflower/cane macro~~

 <img width="320" height="54" alt="image" src="https://github.com/user-attachments/assets/a8a93e87-2f42-4fc9-b1e2-2ffeea4046f6" />